jeffmagill/jeffmagill.dev/content/blog/row-level-security-in-serverless-postgresql-for-hipaa-compliance.md

 Congratulations, you’ve just hired a beefy database bouncer!
 But right now, he’s letting everyone in.
 Let’s fix that.

+Row Level Security in PostgreSQL is powerful enough to handle even complex relationships like many-to-many mappings between clinicians and patients.
+By leveraging join tables and smart policies, you can ensure HIPAA compliance while maintaining a scalable and secure database structure.
+We'll have 3 tables; `patients`, `clinicians`, and `clinicians_patients`.

 ### Create Policies for Clinicians

 Let’s say each patient has a `clinician_id` column, and there’s a many-to-many relationship between clinicians and patients managed through a `clinicians_patients` join table.
 You want clinicians to only see their own patients.
 Here's how we get there: